coffee-tools/coffee/docs/docs-book/src/using-coffee.md

 ```

 Then you will find an include at the end of the config file at
-`/home/alice/.lightnig/bitcoin/config`, in case this config file do not exist.
+`/home/alice/.lightnig/bitcoin/config`, in case this config file do not exist
+Coffee will create it.

 ```text
 include /home/alice/.coffee/testnet/coffee.conf